-Unless people in Louisiana do not speak the same language as the rest of the English-speaking world the meaning of the word "renewable" is not confusing; in this context the word "renewable" it means the contract is "renewable after the fifth month of the contract is (sic) paid unless notified of...Read more »
+Unless people in Louisiana do not speak the same language as the rest of the English-speaking world the meaning of the word "renewable" is not confusing; in this context the word "renewable" it means the contract is "renewable after the fifth month of the contract is (sic)...Read more »

 If your contract had a deadline to pay the deposit and the buyer failed to pay, then he could likely be in breach of the contract.
 Depending on your default provisions in your contract, you could possibly rescind the sale.
 If he intentionally misled you regarding depositing money in escrow, you...Read more »